circonus-labs/circonus-irondb-datasource/ALERTING.md

 ## Plugin Signing

 Follow either this step or the next one (Allow Unsigned Plugins), not both.
+The `docker/build-local.sh` script signs the plugin it builds to be used at `http://localhost:3000` - update this to fit your use case.

 We'll be using "private" signing here, which is the default.
 This means we need to specify a list of one or more domains where this build is valid for use.
 The example below uses `localhost`, for simplicity.
 This should contain the base url your users will load to use the plugin.